ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 ### General

 Tables of the MergeTree family are able to store their data on multiple block devices, which may be useful when, for instance, the data of a certain table are implicitly split into "hot" and "cold".
-The most recent data are regularly requested but require only a small amount of space.
-On the contrary, the fat-tailed historical data are requested rarely.
+The most recent data is regularly requested but requires only a small amount of space.
+On the contrary, the fat-tailed historical data is requested rarely.
 If several disks are available, the "hot" data may be located on fast disks (NVMe SSDs or even in memory), while the "cold" data - on relatively slow ones (HDD).

 Part is the minimum movable unit for MergeTree tables.
 The data belonging to one part are stored on one disk.
 Parts can be moved between disks in the background (according to user settings) as well as by means of the [ALTER](../../query_language/alter.md#alter_move-partition) queries.